Talhaahmad9/llm-project-generator/README.md

 ## Verification status

 The four provider implementations have deterministic generated-suite coverage.
-Groq has also completed live verification.
-Google Gemini, OpenAI, and Anthropic Claude live checks remain pending billing/support availability, so this preview does not claim all providers are production-ready or live-verified.
+Groq and Google Gemini have also completed live verification.
+OpenAI and Anthropic Claude live checks remain pending billing or credit availability, so this preview does not claim that every provider is production-ready or live-verified.

 ## Development